AdobeDocs/certification.en/help/certifications/at/at-m-architect.md

 * Familiarity with/awareness of Adobe Target APIs/SDKs, server-side integration, reporting, and administration
 * Knowledge of implementing Adobe Target with Single Page Application (SPA) frameworks, mobile and email, and recommendations

-Additionally, you're familiar with the following technologies and environments:
+Additionally, you should be familiar with the following technologies and environments:

 Technologies: